Tracking Your Reader's Journey

 ),

-Next, set up the ScrollProgressBar as a StatefulComponent, as its state will need to be updated as we scroll the page.
-Be sure to add the
+Next, I set up the ScrollProgressBar as a StatefulComponent, as its state needed to be updated as I scrolled the page.
+I made sure to add the

-@client annotation here as well, because we want this component to be interactive
+@client annotation here as well, because I wanted this component to be

-rather than static.
-Finally, provide two properties for the ScrollProgressBarState:
+interactive rather than static.
+Finally, I provided two properties for the

 import 'package:jaspr/dom.dart';